 This chapter provides information for multi-agency practitioners in relation to the criminal records checks that staff and volunteers who provide regulated activity, undergo when they work with adults with care and support needs.
 It outlines the role of the Disclosure and Barring Service and the different types of checks that can be requested.
 It also discusses the barred lists and the duty to refer a member of staff or volunteer in specific circumstances.

 Undertaking robust criminal records checks is one of a number of safer recruitment measures which are designed to try to prevent unsuitable people being employed to work with vulnerable groups.
 As well as thorough recruitment processes, training, staff supervision and appraisal programmes are all important to ensuring good working practices.

 2. Disclosure and Barring Service

 The Disclosure and Barring Service (DBS) helps employers make safer recruitment decisions.
 It is responsible for:

-- processing requests from organisations or criminal records checks on individuals;
+- processing requests from organisations or criminal records (known as DBS checks) on individuals;

 - deciding whether it is right that a person is placed on or removed from a barred list;

 - placing or removing people from the DBS children’s barred list and adults’ barred list for England, Wales and Northern Ireland.